 The first and the most important focus area of BP’s business in Russia is a 19.75% share of Rosneft.
-BP nominates two representatives to Rosneft’s Board of Directors: former BP CEO Robert Dudley and Guillermo Quintero, former BP President for Latin America.
+BP nominates two representatives to Rosneft’s Board of Directors: BP CEO Bernard Looney and former BP CEO Robert Dudley.

 Secondly, we are investing in certain assets through joint ventures with Rosneft.
-And here we see significant changes over the last five years - we already have joint projects which cover existing oil production, exploration for oil and gas, and gas production.
+And here we see significant changes over the last six years - we already have joint projects which cover existing oil production, exploration for oil and gas, and gas production.

 We currently have interests in three joint ventures in Russia: